 Following is the supply schedule of Commodity ‘X’ by individual ‘P’ and individual ‘Q’ and market supply :

 |Quantity Supplied by ‘Q’

-As shown in the schedule, at price Rs 30, the quantity supplied by P is 5 units of commodity ‘X’ whereas the quantity supplied by Q is 10 units which result in 15 units as market supply.
-As price increase to Rs 40, the quantity supplied by P and Q rise to 10 and 15 units respectively and the market supply reaches at 25 units.
+As shown in the schedule, at price Rs 30, the quantity supplied by P is 5 units of commodity ‘X’ whereas the quantity supplied by Q is 10 units which results in 15 units as market supply.
+As price increase to Rs 40, the quantity supplied by P and Q rises to 10 and 15 units respectively and the market supply reaches 25 units.
 Similarly, the price goes on increasing, the market supply keeps on rising.